 - Provide mental health consultation appropriate to the needs of various professionals, agencies and community groups.

 - Participate in developing preventive mental health procedures in segments of community life.

 - Participate in regional or service unit research projects.

-- Participate in the training of psychology trainees or other mental health disciplines.
+- Participate in the training of psychology postdoctoral fellows or other mental health disciplines.

 - Provide psychological consultation to other mental health staff or personnel of other community agencies.